 Iwachu was founded in 1902 by Sueyoshi Iwashimizu

-Iwachu is owned by N & I Asia Pte Ltd a Japanese company
+Iwachu is owned by N & I Asia Pte Ltd. A Japanese company headquartered in Singapore.

 40 Jln Pemimpin, #04-11 Tat Ann Building,

-The foundry is a big operation, with most of the products made
+The foundry is a big operation; the company makes most products using green sand-casting.

-Iwachu is best known for their range of teapots, They also
+Iwachu is best known for its range of teapots.

-have a beautiful selection of brightly colored teapots and a line
+But they also have a beautiful selection of brightly colored teapots and a line of cast-iron cookware.

 History of Iwachu Castings

-The Iwachu brand was founded in 1902 by Sueyoshi Iwashimizu, who was born in Iwate Prefecture, Japan.
-Iwate is the largest region in Japan producing cast-ironware called Nambu or Nanbu Tekki depending on the translation.
-If you want to learn more about Nanbu Tekki and the 900-year-old industry then just click the link.
+The Iwachu brand was founded in 1902 by Sueyoshi Iwashimizu in Iwate, Japan.
+Iwate is the largest region in Japan, producing cast-ironware called Nambu or Nanbu Tekki, depending on the translation.
+If you want to learn more about Nanbu Tekki and the 900-year-old industry, click the link.

 At a very young age, Sueyoshi loved the charm of Nambu Ironware and became an apprentice in a local foundry.
-He learned about all making high-quality Nambu Ironware during his apprenticeship.
-After years of study, Sueyoshi became as one of the most skilled Nambu craftsmen in the region.
+He learned all about making high-quality Nambu Ironware during his apprenticeship.
+After years of study, Sueyoshi became one of the most skilled Nambu craftsmen in the region.

 Sueyoshi faced many challenges when it came to making Nambu ironware.
-War ceased production at one time as resources were diverted to the war efforts.
-Sadly many older pieces of ironware were melted down and repurposed during this time.
+War ceased production as resources were scarce.
+Sadly, many older pieces of ironware were taken and repurposed during this time.

 Nevertheless, Sueyoshi prevailed and kept the Iwachu brand alive.
 Eventually, Sueyoshi’s two eldest sons took over the business.
-The eldest son, Yukichi, who began helping the family business when he was 12 years old, inherited his father’s craftsmanship.
-Sueyoshi’s second son, Takiji, had Sueyoshi’s cheerful spirit and keen business sense.
+The eldest son, Yukichi, who began helping the family business when he was 12, inherited his father’s craftsmanship.
+Sueyoshi’s second son, Takiji, had a cheerful spirit and a keen business sense.
 The two of them worked together to keep the Iwachu brand going strong well into the future.

-Today Iwachu is one of the most respected brands in ironware and the company produces over 1,000,000 products annually.
+Today, Iwachu remains one of Japan’s most respected ironware brands, producing over 1,000,000 products annually.

-Iwachu is owned by N & I Asia, this parent company was founded in 1993 with just three employees and has expanded to include some of the most trusted and well-known Japanese brands, including
+N & I Asia currently owns Iwachu.
+The parent company dates back to 1993 with just three employees.
+It has expanded to include some of the most trusted and well-known Japanese brands, including:

 - Swiss Diamond